qH0sT/AndroSpy/README.md

 FIRST: COMPILE THE CLIENT PROJECT IN VISUAL STUDIO ONCE, THEN YOU MAKE IN BOTTOM STEPS, OTHERWIESE YOU SEE ERROR.
 (THIS STEP IS REQUIRED BECAUSE OF NUGET PACKETS.)

-Then you must put path of some .exe in Settings window of AndroSpy and copy the all files of Client project to "ProjectFolder" path in SV project (\SV\bin\Debug\resources\ProjectFolder)
+Then you must put path of each .exe in Settings window of AndroSpy and copy the all files of Client project to "ProjectFolder" path in SV project (\SV\bin\Debug\resources\ProjectFolder)

 Important: Select MSBuild.exe from your Visual Studio installed path, not from .NET Framework;